cncf/tag-security/policy-wg/overview-policy-formal-verification.md

 A specification defines the desired constraints/properties encoded in the "policy configurations" to be evaluated to achieve the security requirements of a dynamic system.
 A _policy configuration_ is a combination of a static policy (e.g. a particular set of expressions to be validated) and the context/inputs fulfilling the parameters the specification allows.
 Note, the specification can be distinct and separate from the policy, thought some like AWS Zelkova seem to use the policy language itself AS the specification language: "The property to be verified is specified in the policy language itself, eliminating the need for a different specification or formalism for properties." <sup>[[0]]</sup> (The reader may meditate on G&ouml;del or Hofstadter as to whether this is a good idea.
 For example, could we use Rego as both specification and policy?)
 Regardless, let's differentiate between "parameter" as a variable in the specification, and "context" or inputs to the policy evaluation entity that are particular values.
 For example AWS considers the Context to be "the principal making the request, the resource being requested, and the specific action being requested." <sup>[[0]]</sup>

-Regardless of how we define the specification and policy and inputs, we ultimately desire a tool that evaluates *policy configurations* (policy+context) against a *parameterized specification* of security requirements (intent expressed as properties) so we can verify whether the policy configurations meet the specified security requirements for a particular dynamic system state.
+Regardless of how we define the specification and policy and inputs, we ultimately desire a tool that queries the *policy configurations* (policy+context) with respect to a *parameterized specification* of security requirements (intent expressed as properties) so we can verify whether the policy configurations meet the specified security requirements for a particular dynamic system state.

 To quote<sup>[[2]]</sup>:
 > "With the translations from ideal concepts and from the physical world into formal logic, that we can use the tool of formal proof.
 In an ideal setting, at this point we are able to make formal correctness guarantees with an absolute degree of assurance.
 Even in the less than perfect real world, with machine-checked proof we can achieve a level of assurance about our formal statements that surpasses our confidence in mathematical theorems which we base all of physics and engineering on."